Cronge/Cronges-Mod/README.md

 ### Installation

-*I do not plan on releasing the mod yet, but I might plan on releasing it in the future.*
+*I do not plan on releasing the mod yet, but I might consider releasing it in the future.*

 </div>